 These fixes work for all types of pages:

-- Minify JavaScript and CSS to reduce file sizes.
+- JavaScript and CSS should be minimized to save space.

-- Defer non-critical scripts to prevent blocking the main thread.
+- Non-critical scripts should be deferred to avoid blocking the main thread.

-- Use a CDN to serve content faster from nearby servers.
+- A CDN should be used to serve content from nearby servers.

-- Enable browser caching so returning users load faster.
+- Browser caching should be enabled so returning users load faster.

-- Preload key assets like fonts and hero images.
+- Key assets like fonts and hero images should be preloaded.

-- Reduce third-party scripts like trackers or ad embeds.
+- Third-party scripts like trackers and ad embeds should be reduced.

 B. Making Video-Heavy Pages Load Faster

-Video content adds weight—literally.
+Literally, video content adds weight.
 Here’s how to improve page load speed that have video:

-- Lazy-load video players, especially those placed below the fold.
+- Lazy-load video players, especially those that are below the fold.

-- Use static poster images instead of loading the full video on page load.
+- Instead of loading the full video on page load, use static poster images.

 - Avoid autoplay, or only autoplay videos if they are muted.

-- Compress video files or host them externally (e.g., YouTube or Vimeo).
+- Make sure to compress video files or use external hosting (like YouTube or Vimeo).

-- Preload thumbnails, but delay loading the actual player code until user interaction.
+- Preload thumbnails, but delay loading the actual player code until there’s user interaction.

 C. Better Hosting Makes Faster Sites

-Even with perfect front-end optimizations, a slow server can still ruin your Core Web Vitals.
+A slow server can ruin your Core Web Vitals, even with perfect front-end optimizations.
 Here’s what to check:

-- Use fast, reliable hosting.
-Shared hosting can bottleneck performance during traffic spikes.
+- Pick fast, reliable hosting.
+Performance can be bottlenecked during traffic spikes with shared hosting.

-- Enable server-side caching to reduce the load time for dynamic pages (especially on WordPress, Shopify, etc.).
+- Opt for server-side caching to improve the load time of dynamic pages (especially on WordPress, Shopify, etc.).

-- Use HTTP/2 or HTTP/3 protocols to allow faster, parallel loading of resources.
+- Use HTTP/2 or HTTP/3 protocols for faster and parallel loading of resources.

-- Upgrade your PHP or Node version if your backend supports it—newer versions run more efficiently.
+- Choose an Upgraded PHP or Node version if your backend supports it−(newer versions run more efficiently).

-Talk to your hosting provider about performance best practices.
-Many platforms now include Core Web Vitals monitoring as part of their dashboards.
+Consult your hosting provider about performance best practices.
+Many platforms now include monitoring of Core Web Vitals as part of their dashboards.

 E. Make Speed Part of Your Routine

 Performance isn’t a one-time fix.
-Treat it like ongoing maintenance.
-Here is a practical schedule:
+Treat it as ongoing maintenance to incorporate into your regular workflow.

 Weekly:

-- Look for new large images or videos added
+- Look for added large images or videos.

 Monthly: